sabyapradhan/resources-1/ts_migration.md

 # Troubleshooting migrating service instances

-If you run into any issues when you migrate a Cloud Foundry service instance to a resource group, review the following common issues to help you move forward with your migration.
+If you run into any issues when you migrate a Cloud Foundry service instance to a resource group, review the following common issues to help you move forward.

-## What if I migrated a service instance into the wrong resource group?
+## A service instance was migrated to the wrong resource group

-Currently, you can't move resources between resource groups after they are assigned.
-So, if you migrated an instance into the wrong resource group, you can try deleting the instance and creating a new one from the catalog.
-You can assign it to the correct resource group when you are creating the instance.
+You can't move resources between resource groups after they are assigned.
+So, if you assigned an instance to the wrong resource group, you can try deleting the instance and creating a new one from the catalog.
+You can assign it to the correct resource group when you create the instance.

-## Why can't I migrate?
+## A user in the account can't migrate an eligible instance

 You might not be assigned the correct access to migrate a service instance.
-For more information, see [Who can migrate service instances](/docs/account/instance_migration.html#whocanmigrate).
+For more information, see [Who can migrate service instances](/docs/resources/instance_migration.html#whocanmigrate).

-## Why aren't all services eligible for migration?
+## All services aren't eligible for migration

-Not all services are available to be managed by using IAM access control and resource groups currently.
-You are notified when services enable the use of IAM, if you have access to complete the migration task.
+Not all services are available to be added to resource groups and managed by using Identity and Access Management.
+You are notified when services are eligible, if you have access to complete the migration task.